Vegaphobia

-Vegaphobia or vegephobia is an aversion to, or dislike of, vegetarians and vegans.
+Vegaphobia, vegephobia, veganphobia, or veganophobia is an aversion to, or dislike of, vegetarians and vegans.
 The term first appeared in the 2010s, coinciding with the rise in veganism in the late 2010s.
 Several studies have found an incidence of vegaphobic sentiments in the general population.
 Positive feelings regarding vegetarians and vegans also exist.
-Because of their diet, others may perceive them as more virtuous, more principled.
+Because of their diet, others may perceive them as more virtuous or principled.

 Terminology

 Three French Veggie Pride activists used the term végéphobie meaning discrimination against vegetarians, in a 2011 document.

 British sociologists Matthew Cole and Karen Morgan used the term vegaphobia and the derived adjective vegaphobic in a 2011 study, meaning prejudice against vegans specifically.
-Later authors used the term veganphobia (vegan-) in this sense.
+Later authors used the term vegaphobia (vegan-) in this sense.

 Subsequent studies defined vegaphobia as the dual aversion to vegans and vegetarians together.
 A 2019 study of vegaphobia in this sense added the term vegaphobe for a person with vegaphobia.
 Previously, the Swiss-Polish actor and producer Jola Cora had also used the dual aversion concept but called it vegephobia (with an 'e'), in a 2013 conference talk titled "Vegephobia, what is it?"